Persistence of Gaussian stationary processes: a spectral perspective: Introduction

 The persistence probability of a Gaussian stationary process (GSP) $f$ on $[0,N]$ is defined by

 Notice that we consider persistence above the mean (the zero level).
 Our methods may be applied to study other constant levels, though we expect some qualitative differences in the results.

 A GSP is determined uniquely by its covariance kernel $ r(t)=\E [f(0)f(t)]$, $t\in T.$ Throughout the paper we implicitly assume Gaussian stationary processes to be almost-surely continuous and with a continuous covariance kernel.
-Since $r$ is continuous and positive-definite, Bochner's theorem implies that there exists a finite, symmetric, non-negative measure $\rho$ on $T^*$ (where $\R^*\simeq \R$ and $\Z^*\simeq [-\pi,\pi]$) such that
+Since $r$ is continuous and positive-definite, Bochner's theorem implies that there exists a finite, symmetric, non-negative measure $\rho$ on $T^*$ (where $\R^*$ is identified with $\R$, and $\Z^*$ is identified with $[-\pi,\pi]$) such that

 The measure $\rho$ is called \emph{the spectral measure} of the process $f$.
 It is well known that any finite, symmetric, non-negative measure on $T^*$ corresponds to a unique GSP on $T$ (see Lemma~\ref{lem: basis} for a construction).